MicrosoftDocs/ai-builder/ai-builder-docs/distribute-model.md

 ## Recommended process

 It's a good idea to develop AI models in a sandbox or development environment first.
-Then, deploy them to a production environment by using managed solutions.
+Then deploy them to a production environment by using managed solutions.
 If you need to copy your production environment into a sandbox environment, you can follow [these instructions](/power-platform/admin/copy-environment).

 Using this process, you can use the model immediately after you import it.
 No additional action is required to use it in Power Apps or Power Automate, but it's a good idea to perform a quick test in AI Builder first.